kaibyao/rust-postgres-rest/README.md

 - there should probably be an option to disable specific endpoints.
 - Need to add a query parser for all endpoints

+## To run tests

+You will need `docker-compose` to run tests.
+In one terminal, run `docker-compose up` to start the postgres docker image.

+In another terminal, run `cargo test`.

 ## Endpoints

 ### `GET /{table}`